top of page

 The lumbar spine is made of 5 vertebrae with shorter spinous processes than the thoracic spine, and joins to the 5 fused sacral vertebrae and coccyx bone.

 Now jumping to the more extreme back bending shapes that we can make and it’s easy to see why people are often put off by the large amounts of lumbar extension that can occur.
-However, these movements are for a better word unjustly vilified by healthcare professionals or coaches that don’t understand these movements.
+However, these movements are for a better word unjustly vilified by healthcare professionals or coaches that often don’t understand these movements.

 But these contortion shapes come back down to two key factors: